-* Inpatient Care and Ambulatory Care rotations are direct patient care rotations in settings including but not limited to: Anticoagulation; Diabetes Care/Endocrinology; Emergency Medicine/Toxicology; Family Practice; Home Care; Internal Medicine; Nephrology; Neurology; Nutrition; Primary Care; AIDS; Cardiology; Critical Care; Geriatrics; Hematology/Oncology; Infectious Diseases; Pediatrics; Psychiatry; Pain Management
+* Inpatient Care and Ambulatory Care rotations are direct patient care rotations in settings including but not limited to: Anticoagulation; Diabetes Care/Endocrinology; Emergency Medicine/Toxicology; Family Practice; Home Care; Internal Medicine; Nephrology; Nutrition; Primary Care; AIDS; Cardiology; Critical Care; Geriatrics; Hematology/Oncology; Infectious Diseases; Pediatrics; Psychiatry

 Students must complete two of these six (6) week rotations for a total of 12 credits.
-Elective APPE's may be completed outside of the U.S. (in accordance with ACPE Standard 14.5).
+One-half of elective APPEs may be completed outside of the U.S.

-Antimicrobial Management; Clinical Toxicology; Consultant Pharmacy; Drug Programs Management; Drug Discovery and development; Governmental Affairs/Regulatory; Health Information Management; ome Infusion Pharmacotherapy; International Pharmacy; Long-term Care; Medication Safety; Nuclear Pharmacy; Pharmaceutical Industry; Pharmacoepidemiology; Pharmacy Administration; Pharmacy Association Management; Pharmacy Database Management; Pharmacy Education and Research.
+Elective options include: Clinical Toxicology; Consultant Pharmacy; Drug Programs Management; Drug Discovery and development; Governmental Affairs/Regulatory; Health Information Management; Home Infusion Pharmacotherapy; International Pharmacy; Long-term Care; Medication Safety; Nuclear Pharmacy; Pharmaceutical Industry; Pharmacy Administration; Pharmacy Association Management; Pharmacy Database Management; Pharmacy Education and Research.

 Notice of Background Check